stemoutreach/PathfinderBot/Setup_and_Installation/Connect_Pi500_to_Robot_Pi.md

 1. **SSH Connection**

     Open a terminal and enter the following command replacing the XXX.XXX.XXX.XXX with the robot's IP
-    - NOTE: user = robot
+    - NOTE: Username = robot. default Password was R4spb3rry
     ~~~
     ssh robot@XXX.XXX.XXX.XXX
     ~~~